" " Fall Flowers For Hanging Baskets – BesideTheFrontDoor.com

 Marigolds

 Marigolds are triggered to start blooming again by the shorter days.
-The colors are perfect for fall baskets, orange, yellows and reds.
+The colors are perfect for fall baskets, orange, yellows, and reds.

-Angelonia Sedum
+Angelonia Sedum or Lemon Coral Sedum

 Oxalis

 Oxalis prefers shadier locations.
 Sun either in the morning, or afternoon, not both.
-Foliage isreminisent of large four-leaf clovers Oxalis usually blooms in the spring, but it is not unheard of to find blooming later when started later in the year specifically for fall bloom.
+Foliage is reminiscent of large four-leaf clovers Oxalis usually blooms in the spring, but it is not unheard of to find blooming later when started later in the year specifically for fall bloom.
 However with fantastic foliage like this, who needs to blooms!
 Fabulous purples and green and purple combinations.

 Foliage